 The beans tend to be light on the digestive system, as the carbs in mung are easier to digest compared to those in other legumes.
 Hence, even those who tend to get flatulent when consuming legumes can eat recipes with green gram without facing the issue.

-In fact, moong dal is one of the most important ingredients that Ayurveda recommends to cleanse and rejuvenate your body.
+In fact, due to its many benefits, moong dal is one of the most important ingredients that Ayurveda recommends to cleanse and rejuvenate your body.
 The ancient medical science also advises you to consume the dhal in the form of kitchari, a savoury dish that is a combination of green gram dal, rice and spices which helps heal your gut and strengthen your digestive system.
 And an optimal digestive system helps ensure optimal overall health.

 3. Reduce the risk of chronic diseases